ledyba/noiz2sa/src/bulletml/tinyxml/readme.txt

 	</ToDo>
 @endverbatim

-Itís not much of a To Do list, but it will do.
+ItÁó¥ not much of a To Do list, but it will do.
 To read this file (say "demo.xml") you would create a document, and parse it in:
 @verbatim
 	TiXmlDocument doc( "demo.xml" );
 	doc.LoadFile();
 @endverbatim

-And itís ready to go.
-Now letís look at some lines and how they relate to the DOM.
+And itÁó¥ ready to go.
+Now letÁó¥ look at some lines and how they relate to the DOM.

-<?xml version="1.0" standalone=ënoí>
+<?xml version="1.0" standalone=Ââµo

 	The first line is a declaration, and gets turned into the TiXmlDeclaration class.
 It will be the first child of the